The Key To Success

 (Top left of passive tree.)

-Elemental Overload removes the bonus damage on Critical Strikes and the Ailments they apply.
+Elemental Overload removes the bonus damage on Critical Strikes and makes Ailments they apply not count as coming from Critical Strikes.
 In return, it gives you a large More Elemental Damage modifier for a period of time after dealing a Critical Strike.

 Note that even marginal amounts of Critical Strike are enough to maintain good uptime on the Elemental Overload effect, so this is usually used in non-Critical-Strike-based builds.